1938 Sun Bowl: Game summary

 A fumble by the Red Raiders on their own five yard line was recovered by the Mountaineers at the three.
 But West Virginia was stopped three times as fourth down approached.
 However, David Issac picked up his own fumbled while avoiding three tackles and dashed into the end zone, giving them a 7-0 lead.
 Before the half ended, Tech went on a drive.
 Led by quarterback Ed Smith, the Red Raiders drove 80 yards, culminating on a Charlie Calhoun one-yard rush for a touchdown.
 But the extra point was blocked, leaving the game at 7-6.
 As it turned out, Emmett Moan's extra point kick for West Virginia proved to be the winning margin.
-A 92 yard touchdown run by Harry Clarke (who ran for 132 yards) was called back for holding, which would've given them the lead.
+A 92 yard touchdown run by WVU's Harry Clarke (who ran for 132 yards) was called back for holding.
 Texas Tech had more yards, completed passes and first downs than the Mountaineers, but their two turnovers cost them dearly.